 Prisoners: key points

-- The number of people in prison on remand remains at a historic high.
-In July 2024 those on remand represented 28% of the prison population.
+- The number of people in prison on remand remains high.
+In July 2025 those on remand represented 25% of the prison population.

 - Women continue to represent around 4% of the prison population.
-A reduction in the number of women being sentenced is driving an increase in the proportion on remand (33% in 2022-23).
+A reduction in the number of women being sentenced may be driving an increase in the proportion on remand (32% in 2023-24).

 - 71% prisoners tested positive for illegal drugs on admission to prison in 2018/19, with 26% testing positive on liberation.